 4. Might the application of this policy/practice lead to discrimination, harassment or victimisation?
 Might it result in less favourable treatment for particular equality groups or give rise to indirect discrimination?

-No, issues of consistency of student treatment underpin the degree regulations.
+No, consistency of student treatment underpins the assessment regulations.

 5. Are reasonable adjustments built in where they may be needed?